dylanbeaudette/2017Pedometrics/README.md

   4. max.spanning tree + edges with weight >= specified quantile.
 Some of these ideas are explored here: http://ncss-tech.github.io/AQP/sharpshootR/component-relation-graph.html

-  5. networks / graphs as "efficient" representation of the "most important" pair-wise distances computed from soil profile data, see attached PNG and R files
+  5. networks / graphs as "efficient" representation of the "most important" pair-wise distances computed from soil profile data

   6. spatial adjacency networks, or some kind of hybrid between spatial + tabular adjacency information.
 This is a tough one, as the weight calculation is non-trivial and (of course) method-dependent. some ideas (not many!) here: http://ncss-tech.github.io/AQP/sharpshootR/common-soil-lines.html